microsoft/rego-cpp/src/README.md

 | `{"one": a, "two": b} = array[i]`             | <code>foo = array[i]<br>a = foo["one"]<br>b = foo["two"]</code>                                                         | indirect + decompose |
 | `{a: 4, b: 3} = array[i]`                     | <code>foo = array[i]<br>t_0 = foo[i_0]<br>t_0 = 4<br>a = i_0<br>t_1 = foo[i_1]<br>t_1 = 3<br>b = i_1</code>             | (unsupported)        |
 | `foo[[a, 5]]`                                 | <code>x = foo[i]<br>[a, 5] = x</code>                                                                                   | add index            |

-Naturally, the indirect method requires the addition of new local variables to the `RuleBody`, but the eventual result is that all statements are of the form `<var> = <expr>`.

-Further thoughts.
-The above isn't enough, though it is a good start.
-We really want all expressions to be of the form `<var> = <fn>(<var|term>+)` or `<var> = <term`.
-In a subsequent pass we functionalize all expressions in a `RuleBody`, adding temporary variables as needed.
-That way the unifier is just operating over simple expressions.